Gao-OS/mobile-BEAM/README.md

-# Elixir-Desktop Runtimes
+# Erlang/Elixir-OTP Runtimes for Android and iOS

-To use elixir-desktop on mobile-phones this projects packages the BEAM Virtual Machine into platform specific binaries.
+To use `Erlang/Elixir-OTP` on mobile-phones this projects packages the BEAM Virtual Machine into platform specific binaries.
 Currently supported are:

 - Android arm 64-bit
 - Android arm 32-bit